Analyzing your prompt, please hold on...

 workbook.save(path.join(dataDir, "output.out.xls"));

-The following example shows how to extract OLE Objects in a Workbook.
-The example gets different OLE objects from an existing XLS file and saves different files (DOC, XLS, PPT, PDF, etc.) based on the OLE object’s file format type.
+The following example shows how to extract OLE objects from a workbook.
+The example gets different OLE objects from an existing XLS file and saves separate files (DOC, XLSX, PPT, PDF, etc.) based on each OLE object’s file‑format type.

-After running the code, we can save different files based on their respective OLE Objects format types.
+After running the code, we can save different files based on their respective OLE object format types.

 const fs = require("fs");